 The rules are different for domestic arbitral awards.
-Under section 34A(1) of the CAA, parties may appeal a domestic arbitral award on a question of law if the parties have agreed that an appeal may be made under section 34A and if a court grants leave.
+Under section 34A(1) of the CAA, parties may appeal a domestic arbitral award on a question of law if the parties have agreed that an appeal may be made and if a court grants leave.